 The ICT VIRTUAL HUMAN TOOLKIT is a collection of modules, tools, and libraries designed to aid and support researchers and developers with the creation of synthetic yet believable and engaging characters.
 It forms the basis of all ICT’s research into embodied conversational AIs since its inception in 2009 and can be seen in projects including: ELITE SHARP trainers and VITA.

-The technology emphasizes natural language interaction, nonverbal behavior and visual recognition.
-The main modules are:
+The core technology emphasizes natural language interaction, nonverbal behavior, and perception and is broken

-- Nonverbal Behavior Generator (NVBG), a rule-based behavior planner that generates behaviors by inferring communicative functions from a surface text and selects behaviors to augment and complement the expression of those functions.
+- NonVerbal Behavior Generator (NVBG): Rule-based behavior planner that infers communicative functions from the surface text and selects appropriate behaviors to augment/complement characters’ dialogue.

 Learn more on the Virtual Human Toolkit website.